GeoscienceAustralia/ptha/propagation/SWALS/README.md

 areas.
 In models with multiple domains, the finest-resolution domain at any particular point is the "priority domain" at that point, and is taken to contain the SWALS numerical solution.
-Information on the priority domain solution is communicated between domains as required to enable domains to update their "non-priority" (halo) regions with the priority domain flow state.
-This enables seamless evolution of the flow in nested domains.
+Information on the priority domain solution is communicated between domains as required to enable seamless evolution of the flow.
+There is no limit to the number of nested domains or the "depth" of nesting.
+It is common for large models to use hundreds of domains with grid sizes ranging from kilometers to meters.

 Nested domains may use different numerical solvers, and take different timesteps.
-For some solvers, flux correction is used to enforce the conservation of mass and advected momentum through nested domain interfaces.
+For example a single model might represent global-scale tsunami propagation using a cheap quasi-linear solver with a relatively large time-step, while the inundation zone may be represented at high-resolution using shock-capturing finite-volume schemes and smaller timesteps.
+Where possible flux correction is used to enforce the conservation of mass and advected momentum through nested domain interfaces.

 Parallel computation (shared and distributed memory CPU) is supported with a mixture of MPI (or Fortran coarrays) and openmp.
 Static load balancing can be